-Core Product Offering means a service that (1) lists a Retail Food Establishment, and makes the Retail Food Establishment discoverable, with reasonable effort, on all modalities or platforms offered by a Third-Party Food Delivery Service, including but not limited to any website, mobile application, or other internet service where a Third-Party Food Delivery Service lists Retail Food Establishments; and (2) facilitates and/or performs the delivery (through the Third-Party Food Delivery Service, Retail Food Establishments, or any other means) of food and/or beverages from Retail Food Establishments to customers.
-The purpose of this definition is to ensure that Retail Food Establishments have an affordable means of obtaining basic services from Third-Party Food Delivery Services while preserving their freedom to contract for more services at a higher rate.
+Core Product Offering means a service that (1) lists a Retail Food Establishment, and makes the Retail Food Establishment discoverable, with reasonable effort, on all modalities or platforms offered by a Third-Party Food Delivery Service, including but not limited to any website, mobile application, or other internet service where a Third-Party Food Delivery Service lists Retail Food Establishments; and (2) facilitates and/or performs the delivery (through the Third-Party Food Delivery Service, Retail Food Establishments, or any other means) of food and/or beverages from Retail Food Establishments have an affordable means of obtaining basic services from Third-Party Food Delivery Services while preserving their freedom to contract for more services at a higher rate.
 Accordingly, Core Product Offering does not include any other service that may be provided by a Third-Party Food Delivery Service to a Retail Food Establishment, including but not limited to advertising services, search engine optimization, business consulting, or payment processing.